companieshouse/node-session-handler/README.md

 For that reason every source code change should be followed by a code compilation using `npm run build`.
 The built artefacts in the `lib` directory should be committed alongside your code changes.

 ## To-do
- - [] Detach cache management from the session-handler into separate module
+ - [] Detach cache handling from this module into separate module
  - [] Bump up test coverage